 People in a conscious culture live in a gameworld.

-Wanna more about gameworlds?
+Want to more about gameworlds?
 Here's the DOORWAY TO GAMEWOLRD

 Creating Your Own Culture

-If a culture is simply a set of beliefs and distinctions, then what is stopping you from creating your own?
+Joy comes next.
+The clarity that the new distinction - your culture is just one of the possible gameworld - gives you power.
+The power to create your culture, the gameworld you want to live in.
+Indeed, if a culture is simply a set of beliefs and distinctions, then what is stopping you from creating your own?
 No one can stop you from doing it.
 More importantly, no one can do it for you.

 Turned on?
 For more of this, enter the DOORWAY TO GAMEWORLD BUILDING